All About Oregano Essential Oil

 A few drops of the oil can be added to your bath water.
 This has a curiously relaxing effect.

 You can apply 2-3 drops with few tbsp of any other massage oil and massage on the joint and muscle pain area.

 Can be blended with other ingredients to make your favorite DIY recipes.

-It is suggested that you consult a qualified aroma-therapist first.
-If you are under medication, then consult with your doctor before using this oil.
+Above all, it is suggested that you consult a qualified aroma-therapist first.
+Also if you are under medication, then consult with your doctor before using this oil.

 Caution: Pregnant women should strictly stay away from oregano essential oil!

 Have you tried Oregano essential oil?

 - Simple Office Eye makeup Tutorial For Summer